cathiele/rpngo/USER_GUIDE.md

     'hello world' 'hello.txt' save  # save "hello world" to a file

+### Serial communications between PC and PicoCalc

+Serial communications are off-by-defualt on the PicoCalc becuase of a performance penalty of having them enabled.
+For example, printing can get throttled by the 115200 buad rate of the UART.
+They can be enabled by issuing this command on the PicoCalc:

+    true serial

+If you want them on all of the time, you can add the above line to `startup/lcd320.go`.

+Once-enabled, you can use `tinygo monitor`, `screen`, `minicom` or some other serial communications software to send and receive information from the PicoCalc using it's USB-C interface.

+Note that, due to limitations of the PicoCalc UART (which is an actual RP2040/TP2350 UART connected to the STM helper chip), TinyGo, and the limitations of LCD screen updates, block transfers to the PicoCalc have been observed to drop data.
+It is thus suggested that this path is only used for interactive usecases.
+To transfer larger amounts of data, use the XMODEM commands described below.

 ### XMODEM send and receive

 What is old is new.
 It's possible to send and receive data from rpngo on